jlpteaching/ECS201A/syllabus/syllabus.rst

 Homeworks will involve a programming assignment and answering a set of questions.
 Homeworks will be graded based on the *answers to the assigned questions* in the form of a short report.

-Turning in the homework consists of three parts:
+Turning in the homework consists of:

 #.
 Turning in your code before discussion begins on the due date.
 #.
 Turning in a PDF of your report before discussion begins on the due date.
-#.
-Bringing a *paper* copy of your report to class.

 To turn in your code and your PDF report, we will use Canvas_.